Seagull and Patterns on Water, Húsavik, Iceland

 Close inspection of the above photo shows the transitory nature of such moments.
 The wake from our ship and a gust of wind across the water’s surface completely obliterated this image within a few seconds of me seeing it.
 To be able to respond, in a timely manner, to such scenes it’s necessary to have the camera ready and to constantly be reviewing exposure, depth of field and shutter speed (i.e., movement).
 Under such circumstances I might have to adjust my camera settings a dozen times prior to a decent image forming in front of me.

 So, while the photo in question was made at 1/320 second, it was really made over a period of several minutes while I readied myself for any possible photo opportunities as we sailed back into port.
-Taken a step further the photo was made as a consequence of an attitude and an approach towards my photography that has been developing over the last 35 years.
+Taken a step further the photo was made as a consequence of an attitude and an approach towards my photography that has been developing over almost four decades.
 Stay ready and don’t give up my friends.